Which place is cheaper, Cincinnati or Durham?

 The summer attracts plenty of travelers to both Durham and Cincinnati.

 In July, Durham is generally around the same temperature as Cincinnati.
-Temperatures in Durham average around 79°F (26°C), and Cincinnati stays around 79°F (26°C).
+Daily temperatures in Durham average around 79°F (26°C), and Cincinnati fluctuates around 79°F (26°C).

 People are often attracted to the plentiful sunshine in Cincinnati this time of the year.
 In Durham, it's very sunny this time of the year.
 Durham usually receives less sunshine than Cincinnati during summer.
 Durham gets 259 hours of sunny skies, while Cincinnati receives 298 hours of full sun in the summer.